Why IrelandMe

 About This Tour

-The experience at Newgrange is unforgettable.
-You walk along the narrow passage into the central chamber, where your guide explains how the builders aligned the entrance so precisely that the rising sun floods the inner chamber with light on the winter solstice - a feat of engineering that still works perfectly after five millennia.
-The Bru na Boinne visitor centre provides the archaeological context, with an excellent exhibition on Neolithic life in the Boyne Valley.
+Walking into Newgrange is one of those experiences that stays with you.
+You move along the narrow passage into the central chamber, where your guide explains how the builders aligned the entrance so precisely that the rising sun floods the inner chamber with light on the winter solstice - a feat of engineering that still works perfectly after five millennia.
+The Bru na Boinne visitor centre sets the scene beforehand, with an excellent exhibition on Neolithic life in the Boyne Valley.

-Beyond Newgrange, the tour takes in the Hill of Tara, where Ireland’s High Kings were crowned for thousands of years, and the monastic ruins at Monasterboice, home to Muiredach’s High Cross - a masterpiece of early medieval sculpture covered in biblical scenes carved in stone over a thousand years ago.
-There is also a photo stop at Trim Castle, the largest Anglo-Norman fortress in Ireland.
-This is a day for anyone who wants to understand the deep roots of Irish history.
+Beyond Newgrange, you’ll visit the Hill of Tara, where Ireland’s High Kings were crowned for thousands of years, and the monastic ruins at Monasterboice, home to Muiredach’s High Cross - a masterpiece of early medieval sculpture covered in biblical scenes carved in stone over a thousand years ago.
+There’s also a photo stop at Trim Castle, the largest Anglo-Norman fortress in Ireland.
+If you want to understand the deep roots of Irish history, this day covers more ground than almost anything else you can do from Dublin.

 What’s Included